atomone-hub/genesis/CONSTITUTION.md

 withdrawal.
 This Liquid Staking Tax parameter may be adjusted by a two-thirds supermajority vote of the AtomOne Hub.

-If the amount of ATOMs staked using interchain accounts exceeds 20% (the "Liquid Staking Factor") of the total staked ATOMs, the Liquid Staking Tax shall automatically increase by 1% per month.
+If the amount of ATONEs staked using interchain accounts exceeds 20% (the "Liquid Staking Factor") of the total staked ATONEs, the Liquid Staking Tax shall automatically increase by 1% per month.
 The Liquid Staking Factor parameter may be adjusted by a two-thirds supermajority vote of the AtomOne Hub.